SmithWillSuffice/ohanga-pai/content/blog/28_mushrooms.md

 zero.
 The horrific social and lost real output costs of not employing all willing labour is enormous, exceeding, in the matter of about a decade, the costs of all wars in all human history.

+Here is the letter I wrote, feel free to copy, edit, re-use:

+>  Dear Mark,
+I greatly appreciate your journalism, and congratulations on getting the headline in the Dominion Post.
+Could I humbly suggest a few ways to massively improve your public education concerning university funding?
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;First, and I think most important, is journalists need to inform the public that government cannot run out of their own currency, they issue it by fiat.
+Taxes are not a funding operation for currency sovereign governments, they are a demand mechanism (we need the governments currency to pay tax liabilities, fees and fines).
+Imposed tax liabilities (not tax return) creates demand for an *otherwise worthless* currency token, it does not create supply of these accounting records (aka. tax credits) for the issuer of the tax credit (aka.
+NZ dollars here in Aotearoa).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Same with Treasury bond issue: they do not fund the government, they are interest rate maintenance operations.
+No one can possibly pay a dime in tax or buy a bond until the NZ government first issues the NZ dollar.
+Banks can only legally issue creidt, they cannot create net NZD financial assets.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Secondly, there is no public purpose served by unemploying available sustainable resources, and the NZ government can always employ any available resource without causing inflationary pressure.
+If the real resources are available and not employed by the private sector, by employing them the government cannot cause any price pressure, since by definition the private sector bid for those resources is zero.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Thirdly, the quantity theory of money is an myth.
+It is empiray false, plenty of data shows when currency supply increases firms will prefer to bring on idle capacity rather than increase prices, if there is sufficient market competition.
+Most firms have a lot of idle capacity.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The government is a currency monopolist, and can thus always chose to set the price and let supply float, like any monopolist.
+As a simple point of logic they are price-setter, not price taker.
+Our politicians and officials do not understand this, because they are operating under the myths of neoliberal and neoclassical economics (fallacies due to not appreciating the government has a simple public monopoly on the currency and legal system).
+The result is policy advice and implementation that is needless austerity.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Foruth, there is no public purpose served by artificially constrinaing university staff and research budgets if the real resources are already available ((including labour).
+By staying clear of university concerns the government is not in fact being "hands-off" they are wilfully imposing needless austerity, such depoliticisation attempts are a gross abnegation of public responsibility.
+The NZ government has already interfered in public education by simply being the issuer of the currency, if they fail to issue enough to meet the needs to pay taxes and the desires to save, they've generated needless unemployment (people needing to earn the tax credit who cannot get the tax credit). this is a tragic policy mistake to fix it governments needs to either lower the tax liabilties or hire all the people who they unemployed by issuing too many tax liabilities to meet the desire to save.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Savings in NZD are a demand withdrawal out of circulation, they are anti-inflationary, so if people still have unmet savings desires the government has not issued enough currency, and have generated needless unemployment.
+The governments fiscal deficit is our (private sector) collective savings, to the dollar.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Lastly, if you desire to learn about the reality of monetary operations and fiscal policy space available to a government like NZ, which operates a fiat currency on a floating exchange rate (which is critical) then may I suggest you read the two attached, easy-to-understand books?
+If you have any questions I would be happy to answer.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+Regards,
+Dr B. M. Smith.

 <table style="border-collapse: collapse; border=0;">